joeavanzato/impact/README.md

 <h2 align="center"> This tool is dangerous - misuse can lead to irreversible consequences for your data and systems.
 Use responsibly. </h2>

-### impact is designed to help blue-teams test their defenses against ransomware through a controlled mechanism as well as provide a means to reverse any impact with built-in decryption capabilities.
+### impact is designed to help blue-teams test ransomware defenses in a controlled way as well as provide a means to reverse any impact with built-in decryption capabilities.

 impact is an adversary ransomware simulator designed to replicate certain functionality often observed in groups such as BlackBasta, RansomHub, etc.

 If you want to truly test your ransomware detection and prevention capabilities, impact will give you the capability to do so using real-world observations.

+impact provides the capability to simulate many common TTPs used by encryptors such as intermittent encryption, Defender tampering, blocking network traffic, killing configured processes/services, remote deployment and many more.

-Features:
+Main Features:
 * Multi-threaded data encryption with file/directory exclusions/inclusions based on real-world observations
 * Intermittent percent-based encryption using AES or XChaCha20 with configurable percentage
 * Unique symmetric keys per file to avoid known-plaintext analysis attacks